ajay-develops/express-server-with-jwt-authentication/README.md

 # Basic Express Server with Authentication via JWTs

-Made for using with Next.js projects
+Made to use with Next.js projects